AmirBraham/Transfer-learning-kernel-machines/README.md

 ├── transfer_to_mnist.py         # Script to transfer the CIFAR-10 model to MNIST
 ├── utils.py                     # Helper functions for data normalization and preprocessing ├── README.md                    # Project documentation
-└── sample.bib                   # Bibliography file for LaTeX report (if applicable)
 ```

 ## How to Run the Project